3li7u/leon-template/Readme.md

 ![logo](./images/logo.png)

 # Leon - Agency Template
-This repository is a UI implementation of a Leon template inspired by [Graphberry](https://www.graphberry.com/)
+This repository is a UI implementation of a Leon template with HTML, CSS, and JavaScript inspired by [Graphberry](https://www.graphberry.com/)

 Leon is a free PSD template made by Graphberry.
 It comes in a modern, flat design with vibrant colors.
 This landing page is great for representing your portfolio or other types of websites.